 - Emergency Department: One visitor per patient.

-- 12N: One visitor per child per visiting session.
+- Child Psychiatry: Two visitors per child per visiting session.

-- 10N: Two visitors per session, no switching of visitors.
+- Adult Psychiatry: Two visitors per session, no switching of visitors.

 - Outpatient and Procedural Areas: Two visitors.